cefriel/chimera/README.md

 With this high-level process in mind, we can start defining a first set of “conversion blocks”:
 * _Lifting_: this block takes a structured message as input, and enriches the RDF graph with the triples obtained by applying a "mapping" to the input.
 * _Data enricher_: this block loads a set of RDF files, or generates a set of triples (e.g. CONSTRUCT queries) and loads them into the RDF graph.
 * _Inference enricher_: this block loads a set of ontology files (in either RDFS or OWL format) and loads them into the RDF graph.
-The RDF graph becomes a “inference graph” after using this block, since the ontologies are used to drive inference.
+The RDF graph becomes a “inference graph” after using this block, since the ontologies are used to drive RDFS inference.
 * _Lowering_: this block applies a “mapping” to the RDF graph, and produces a structured message as output.

 ### Project structure